mehrdad-safari/react-bmi/README.md

 npm start
 open http://localhost:3000
 ```
-and then call it like :
+you can add it to your project and after importing it call it like :

 ```
 <Bmi />